St. Anthony School banks on new sports academy, ʻŌlelo Hawai‘i program to boost plummeting enrollment | Maui Now

 The trio, who are all headed to Grand Canyon University, made up 60% of their graduating class of just five, and their class was not the only tiny one.

-Enrollment for the entire student body of kindergarten through 12th grade was only 147 this past year at St. Anthony — the only Catholic school on the island and the alma mater of notable alumni including Maui County Mayor Richard Bissen, retired 2nd Circuit Chief Judge Joe Cardoza and 12-year Major League Baseball player Shane Victorino.
+Enrollment for the entire student body of kindergarten through 12th grade was only 147 this past year at St. Anthony — one of only two Catholic schools on the island (the only one to offer a high school level) and the alma mater of notable alumni including Maui County Mayor Richard Bissen and 12-year Major League Baseball player Shane Victorino.
+Retired 2nd Circuit Judge Joseph Cardoza is a longtime member of the school’s board.

 But even more alarming to school officials, only 99 students are enrolled so far for the upcoming school year.
 That’s far below the more than 1,000 students who attended St. Anthony’s in the 1970s and 80s, according to Lionel Montalvo, who graduated in a class of 110 in 1978.

-Note: Editor’s Note: The story has been corrected to state there are two Catholic schools on Maui.
-The other is Sacred Hearts School in Lahaina.